1031-Systems/1031_Delivery/Pico/README.md

 is installed, it is only necessary to run installtable to validate tabledefs, copy it to the Pico, and validate the installation if further changes are made.

+### Archived tabledefs files

+Oftimes, the tabledefs file is specific to a selection of animations such as for Halloween or Christmas.
+The user may copy the tabledefs file associated with a set of animations to the SD card or flash memory directory containing the animations.
+This preserves the specific table definitions associated with those animations.
+When loading the animations, any file named tabledefs in the directory where the animations are located will override those in lib/tabledefs.
+The point of this feature is to allow switching of hardware and the associated SD card without having to attach to a computer to install the needed tabledefs changes.
+It also allows the user to load the animations and tabledefs on the SD card from the PC and then loading it into the Pico for proper use.
+However, because it does override the tabledefs in lib, the user should be aware that any changes should be applied to the tabledefs file that is actually currently in use.

 ***

 The same software runs on either the Pico or the clone and can use